Get insider access

 6.8 Sports

 The TCL Q6 is just alright for watching sports.
 It gets bright in SDR and has decent reflection handling, so it looks good in bright rooms, but it's still best to avoid placing lights or windows directly in front of the TV.
 Its response time is decent; it's good enough for a pleasant viewing experience when watching fast-moving sports, as the resulting blur isn't annoying and won't impact your enjoyment.
 The TV's gray uniformity is adequate, but with certain sports with large areas of uniform color, like hockey, there is noticeable vignetting and dirty screen effect.
-Sadly, the TV's viewing angle is sub-par; this is not a good TV to watch the game with friends sitting around the TV at various positions, as they won't see a consistent image.
+Sadly, its viewing angle is sub-par; this is not a good TV to watch the game with friends in a wide seating arrangement, as they won't see a consistent image.

 Pros